tamirelazar/ta-character-test-2025-7/README.md

-# Tech Art UI Button Test 7/2025
+# Tech Art Character Test 7/2025

-This is a
-test for the Tech Art UI Button for Sugar Games Ltd.
+This is a test for the Tech Art Character for Sugar Games Ltd.

 ## Test Time & Notes